 Parents may unknowingly cause health problems for children by giving them foods that contain artificial food dyes.
 Many parents found that after consuming such foods, children’s behavior changed and became unpredictable.
 This may be unwittingly caused by the chemicals used in producing synthetic dyes.

 Many of the currently approved dyes raise health concerns and, in some people, can cause side effects and adverse reactions.
 Some commonly used artificial food dyes have been linked to behavioral problems, allergies, and various types of cancers.
 Consumption of widely used food colors, such as Yellow 5, Yellow 6, and Red 40, has been associated with hyperactivity and behavioral issues in young children.

 Some artificial food colorings are still in use, despite being linked to harmful side effects.
 Once you consider the possible side effects of artificial food dyes, it makes sense to completely avoid them and use natural alternatives.
 To stay away from artificial dyes, you should limit the amount of highly processed foods in your diet and opt for fresh foods that have high nutritional value.
-Check labels carefully and avoid products that contain additives with a combination of colors and numbers in their name.
+Check labels carefully and avoid products that contain additives with a combination of colors and numbers in their names.